 In 2021, Lauren became the first person in Minnesota certified to teach the new Suzuki Brass method.
 In partnership with St Paul Conservatory of Music, she is building a dynamic program that introduces brass playing to children as young as 5 and helping to create a new generation of musicians that love the craft.

-Lauren holds degrees from the University of North Texas and the University of Wisconsin-Madison, and has studied with such diverse performers and educators as Jan Kagarice, Tony Baker, Vern Kagarice, William Richardson, and Sean Reusch.
+Lauren holds degrees from the University of North Texas and the University of Wisconsin-Madison, and counts among her most influencial mentors Jan Kagarice, Tony Baker, Vern Kagarice, William Richardson, and Sean Reusch.

 Hi Lauren, My name is Diane Drexler and I’m the managing editor of the International Trombone Association Journal.
 I’m working on a short article about the ITA award winners for 2019 and Melba Liston is one of the trombonists being honored.
 I’ve tried to find a high resolution image of Melba and your blog is about the only place where I could find one in your 2015 article on Melba.
 I’m wondering if you remember the source for that image?
 I’d like to request permission from the rights holder to use it in the Journal.